dalealleshouse/zero-to-devops/README.md

 ```

 The ingress is expecting traffic from demo.com and status.demo.com.
 In order to
-route traffic accordingly, you will need to update your hosts file to route
+route traffic accordingly, you will need to update your hosts file.
+First
-traffic.
-First obtain the Minikube IP address.
+obtain the Minikube IP address.

 ``` powershell
 minikube ip